 |Train and Carousel closed for the season||Train Party Room available at off-season rates.
 Carousel Party Room unavailable|

 Tickets good for one ride on either the train or carousel are $1.75 each, and children under age 2 may ride free with a paying adult.
 Get a book of 10 for $15.75 and save 10%!

 The Party Rooms at the Wheaton Train and Carousel are perfect for your child's next birthday party or family celebration!
-We are now accepting reservations for spring, summer and fall 2013 rentals.
-Download the 2013 Wheaton Train & Carousel brochure here for all the information you'll need, including "Frequently Asked Questions" and an application.
+We are now accepting reservations for spring, summer and fall 2014 rentals.
+Download the 2014 Wheaton Train & Carousel brochure (coming soon) here for all the information you'll need, including "Frequently Asked Questions."

-As part of a Regular Season (March 23-September 30, 2013) birthday party package at Wheaton Train & Carousel, you'll get:
+As part of a Regular Season (April 12 - September 30, 2014) birthday party package at Wheaton Train & Carousel, you'll get:

-We'll begin taking reservations for parties for next year's Off-Season (December 2013-early April 2014) at the end of September 2013.
+We'll begin taking reservations for parties for next year's Off-Season (December 2014-early April 2015) at the end of September 2014.

 If you have questions after reading the brochure, call us at 301-650-2880 (please be sure to leave a message if a live person doesn't answer!).

 Download a copy of the 2014 Wheaton Train & Carousel brochure

 The miniature train is a replica of the 1863 C.P.
 Huntington, a 4-2-4T steam locomotive purchased by the Southern Pacific Railroad and named in honor of Collis P. Huntington, President of the Southern Pacific Company.
 Passengers depart the train station for a 12 minute tour of the park’s forests and meadows, over a trestle bridge and past Pine Lake.